Public Speaking Body Language

 Hands and Arms

-Hands in pockets is a no, no. It just looks wrong and can appear disrespectful of the audience.
+Hands in pockets is a no, no. It just looks wrong and can appear disrespectful to the audience.

-What we can control is our smile.
-When standing up to speak, take time to settle.
+What you can control is your smile.
+When you stand up to speak, take time to settle.
 Look around at the audience and smile.
 It will start to form a connection with them.
-And it will also reassure them that you are confident about speaking to them.
+And it will also reassure them that you are confident about speaking to them, which is quite important.

 Taking time to settle also provides the opportunity to take a deep breath.
-This is particularly important if we’re nervous, as it will help us to relax a little.
-And it allows time to organise speaking notes.
+This is particularly important if you’re nervous, as it will help you to relax a little.
+It also allows time for you to organise your speaking notes.

-Eyes are the part of our face that deserve their own heading because the way we use them can have enormous impact.
+Eyes are the part of your face that deserve their own heading because the way you use them can have enormous impact.

 “There was something about her eyes that went beyond radiance.
 They locked onto you and were utterly mesmeric.”
-So said Alastair Campbell when he and Prime Minister Tony Blair first met Princess Diana.
+So said Alastair Campbell, Tony Blair’s communications director, when he and Blair, first met Princess Diana.

 Few of us can hope to have the effect that Diana had on people.
 But we can still use our eyes to influence the audience.

 As the audience gets bigger, eye contact becomes more difficult to achieve.
-Nevertheless, we should still strive to make everyone feel that we’re speaking to them directly.
+Nevertheless, you should still strive to make everyone feel that you’re speaking to them directly.
 It’s easy to fall into the trap of looking at the front couple of rows.
-A conscious effort is required to look at all parts of the room equally.
+A conscious effort is required to look at all parts of the room equally, including the back row.

-By looking at the audience we’re able to get a feel for how receptive they are to what we’re saying.
-From their body language we’ll see if they are reacting positively.
+By looking at the audience you’re able to get a feel for how receptive they are to what you’re saying.
+Their body language will tell you if they are reacting positively.
 Or yawning!

 Use Your Body

-Remember, how we use our Body Language in Public Speaking is an important part of delivering the message.
-It’s good to adopt a steady stance rather than to wander around or stand with one leg behind the other.
-If we adopt a stable position and stand upright, it will also help with voice projection.
+Remember, how you use your Body Language in Public Speaking is an important part of delivering the message.
+It’s good to adopt a steady stance rather than to wander around or standing with one leg behind the other.
+If you adopt a stable position and stand upright, it will also help with your voice projection.

 Hands should be fairly still unless being used to make a relevant gesture.
-Smiling is good, and most importantly, we should maintain eye contact with the audience.
-We want them to feel we are speaking directly to them.
-To feel that this is about them, not us.
+Smiling is good, and most importantly, you should maintain eye contact with the audience.
+You want them to feel you are speaking directly to them.
+To feel that this is about them, not you.

 Are you ready to speak Body Language?

-Why not subscribe to our blog to be notified when we post a new article?
+Why not subscribe to our newsletter to be notified when we post a new blog article?